Temple of the Tooth Relic in Kandy – Sri Lanka (Dalada Maligawa – ශ්රී දළදා මාලිගාව)

 Kandy was the capital of the Singhalese Kings from 1592 to 1815.
 Fortified by a terrain of mountains and the difficult approach Kandy managed to operate in independence from Dutch, Portuguese and the English till 1815.
 The city is a world heritage site declared by UNESCO, in part due to this temple.

-The Sri Dalada Maligawa or The Temple of the Sacred Tooth Relic is a temple in the city of Kandy in Sri Lanka.
-It was built within the royal palace complex which houses the one of the two surviving relic of the tooth of Buddha, an object of veneration for Buddhists.
+The Sri Dalada Maligawa or the Temple of the Tooth Relic is a temple in the city of Kandy in Sri Lanka.
+It was built within the royal palace complex which houses the one of the only two surviving relic of the tooth of Buddha, an object of veneration for Buddhists all over the world.
 The other tooth relic is believed to be enshrined in a stupa called Somawathi Chethiya.

 The Sri Dalada Maligawa in Kandy, the temple which houses the Sacred Tooth Relic of The Buddha, is possibly the most sacred Buddhist shrine in the world.
 It is venerated not only by Buddhists in Sri Lanka but by Buddhists all over the world.

-The entrance to the temple complex is through the “Maha Vahalkada”.
+The entrance to the temple complex is through the structure known as “Maha Vahalkada”.
 There are two walls on the sides of the “Vahalkada”.
 The outer wall is called “Walakulu Bamma” (wall of clouds).
 This same pattern is also used in the wall surrounding the Kandy lake.
 The inner wall is called “Diyareli Bamma” (wall of water ripples).
-Both these walls are built with holes to place oil lanterns during the night.
+Both these walls are built with pockets to place oil lanterns during the night.

-After passing the “Vahalkada” and the moat, you come to a “Makara Thorana“.
+After passing the “Vahalkada” and the moat, you come to a “Makara Thorana“, the Dragons Arch.
 Next is the tunnel “ambarawa“.
 Passing this you come to the ground floor of the temple complex.
-The lower floor of the building called “pallemaluwa“.
+The lower floor of the building called “palle maluwa“.
 This inner chamber is fortified with a large wooden door and decorated with bronze and ivory.
 The area in front of the door is called the “Hevisi Mandapaya” (Drummers Courtyard) where the daily rituals are carried out.

 The tooth relic is kept in the upper floor in the chamber called “Vadahitina Maligawa” The door of this chamber is covered with gold silver and ivory.
 The tooth relic is encased in seven gold caskets studded with precious stones.
 The outer casket is studded by precious stones offered to the tooth relic by various rulers.